 The Song Saa Foundation strives to improve the lives of local communities through a broad range of initiatives, including medical missions, education programmes and organic farming support.
 We look to sustain social and economic development within the community through sericulture enterprises in Prek Svay and employment opportunities at our private island resort, while the Boat of Hope provides much-needed medical care provided through our outreach clinics and our annual International Medical Relief mission.
 The latter brings up to USD 1 million in medical supplies to the region along with 40 US based doctors every year.Find out more

-Land-based initiatives by the Song Saa Foundation cover the conservation of terrestrial habitats and species in the Koh Rong Archipelago.
-We have protection and restoration programmes in place for mangroves and rainforest systems and an on-going solid waste management project in Prek Svay in Koh Rong that we wish to expand to three other communities on the island.
-Our waste management programme involves recycling and composting, helping keep Prek Svay clean and allowing local villagers to be proud of their community.Find out more
+Land-based initiatives by the Song Saa Foundation cover the conservation of terrestrial habitats and species in the Koh Rong Archipelago and Banteay Srey.
+We have protection and restoration programmes in place for mangroves and rainforest systems and an ongoing solid waste management project in Prek Svay that we plan to expand to three other communities on the island.
+Our waste management programme involves recycling and composting, helping keep Prek Svay clean and allowing local villagers to be proud of their community, and in Banteay Srey we have commenced a pioneering rainforest restoration programme.Find out more

 Over the next five years, we plan to build upon our existing work with the Asian Development Bank and implement water catchment systems, establish a long-term coral nursery and plant 5,000 more mangrove saplings.Find out more